Skip to main content

 How is outsourced GC different from just using a law firm?

 A law firm is reactive: you call when something goes wrong.
 An outsourced GC is embedded in your business.
-They know your contracts, your team, your risk profile and your strategy.
-They prevent problems rather than just fixing them.
-The relationship is fundamentally different — it is an ongoing partnership, not a transactional engagement.
+They know your contracts, your team, your risk profile and your strategy, and they prevent problems rather than fixing them after the fact.
+This ongoing-advisor model is, in our view, what a lawyer is actually for.

 What happens if my outsourced GC has a conflict of interest?